SnehaKandel/AskLegal/README.md

 npm run dev

-Ensure that Ollama and Nomic models are installed and running locally before starting the backend.
+⚠️ Note: Ensure that Ollama and Nomic models are installed and running locally before starting the backend.